mitre/emasser/docs/features.md

 # emasser CLI Features

-## Required Environment Variables
+## Environment Variables
-To facilitate setting the required environment variables the `emasser `CLI utilized the zero-dependency module to load these variables from a .env file.
-An .env-example file is provided with the required and optional fields.
+To facilitate setting the required environment variables the `emasser `CLI utilized the zero-dependency module to load these variables from a `.env` file.

+### Configuring the `.env` File
+An `.env-example` file is provided with the required and optional fields.

+Modify the `.env_example` as necessary and save it as a `.env` file.

+Place the file on the  path where the `emasser` command is executed.

+### Required and Optional Environment Variables
-emasser environment variables (required):
+The following environment variables are required:
 * EMASSER_API_KEY_API_KEY=`<API key>`
 * EMASSER_API_KEY_USER_UID=`<unique identifier for the API Key (EMASSER_API_KEY_API_KEY)`
 * EMASSER_HOST=`<FQDN of the eMASS server>`